csmoxford/BiomarkerTwoStage/readme.md

 ## Dependencies

 Some of the simulation rely on the package trialSim (v1.0) which is available on github only.
 This package is a modular system for simulating trials.
 All other dependencies are available on CRAN.
+Further instructions can be found in the file: 0_instructions_and_runPaper.R

+## Acknowledgements

+We would like to thank Yong Zang and Ying Yuan who kindly provided code to generate designs for their sequential enrichment design.

+## Author

+Programmed by: Peter Dutton (Centre for Statistic in Medicine, University of Oxford)

 ## References